Chymyst/chymyst-core/docs/chymyst01.md

 ## The syntax of `Chymyst`

 So far, we have been writing chemical laws in a kind of chemistry-resembling pseudocode.
-The actual syntax of `Chymyst` is only a little more verbose:
+The actual syntax of `Chymyst` is only a little more verbose.
+Reactions are defined using `case` expressions that specify the input molecules by pattern-matching.

+Here is the translation of the example reaction shown above:

 ```scala
 import io.chymyst.jc._